Why Diversity Matters

 Racially-diverse schools offer students the chance to study and collaborate with undergraduates from ethnic and racial groups that are unique from their own.

 Unfortunately, Adler University did not provide sufficient diversity data, so we weren't able to calculate a ranking.

 For most schools, the male to female ratio is in fact slanted in favor of women, with about six females for every four males.
 In this section we would typically show what the actual ratio is for this school, but sadly that data is not available.

 Geographic Diversity Not Known

-Are you looking for a college where the student body represents a mix of different ages and generations, or would you rather have a college where most students are the same age as you?
+Would you prefer a school where the student body represents a mix of different ages and generations, or would you prefer a school where most students are the same age as you?